pravinchandankhede/pravinchandankhede.github.io/_posts/2024-12-20-MicroFrontend.md

 date: 2024-12-20 10:30:30 +/-TTTT
 categories: [Architecture, Micro Frontend]
 tags: [angular, module federation]     # TAG names should always be lowercase
-description: This post provides the explanaton fo an reference implementation
+description: This post gives an overview of Micro Frontend architecture, its benefits, challenges and implementation.
 mermaid: true
 ---